 One of the most common questions I get asked is what happens to the male chicks.
 I love that so many of you take the time to email me questions.

-For every female laying hen their is a male chick hatched too although this can be made somewhat more female to male with temperature control in the hatchery.
+For every female laying hen there is a male chick hatched too, although this can be made somewhat more female to male with temperature control in the hatchery.